pierrejay/EZLink/README.md

 - State transitions

 This makes debugging very easy on the Arduino framework, where you can easily attach a custom logger or Serial port to the debug stream.

-### Asynchronous Handling
-If you want purely asynchronous behavior:
-- Use only `MESSAGE` types or treat each exchange as unidirectional.
-- You can call `comm.poll()` periodically or within a specific task/thread to process inbound frames.
-- For concurrency, note that SimpleComm is **not** inherently thread-safe.
-If multiple threads call `sendMsg()` concurrently, you must protect them externally.

-### Buffer Management & Large Frames
-- By default, `MAX_FRAME_SIZE` is set to `32`.
-This limits the maximum payload.
-You can adjust it in `SimpleCommDfs` if needed.
-- The "scroll buffer" approach implemented in the library ensures partial frames or garbage are eventually discarded without losing any valid subsequent frames.
-- Several error cases have been thought of and handled, such as truncated frame, invalid length, invalid SOF, SOF present in data, etc. See unit tests for more details.
-- TLDR: as long as you continuously call `poll()` on the receiver side, the message processing pipeline will jump from one frame to the next and end up synchronizing with the next valid frame even if there's garbage in-between.

-### CRC Validation & Protocol Robustness
-- Every frame includes a 2-byte CRC16.
-- The library discards frames with invalid CRC, tries to find the next valid SOF in the buffer, and continues.
-- If you have extremely noisy lines, consider adding re-transmissions or switching to `MESSAGE_ACK` or `REQUEST/RESPONSE` flows for guaranteed data integrity.

 ## Practical Considerations & Best Practices